← All Neighbourhood Guides

 Ravine Lots Are Not Standard Purchases

-Properties backing onto the Humber River ravine are subject to Toronto and Region Conservation Authority (TRCA) approval for rear-yard work, including fences, decks, landscaping, and outbuildings.
+Properties backing onto or near the Humber River valley may fall within a Toronto and Region Conservation Authority (TRCA) Regulated Area, where certain rear-yard work such as grading, structures, or watercourse alterations may require review or a permit.
 The flood plain also covers some properties.
-Neither is a reason not to buy, but buyers who skip proper environmental due diligence before firm purchase often encounter surprises after closing.
+Neither is a reason not to buy, but buyers who skip proper due diligence before firm purchase can encounter surprises after closing.

-Many buyers are genuinely unaware that the Old Mill Inn and Spa — a full-service hotel, restaurant, and destination spa in a heritage building on the Humber River — is walkable from the southern streets of the neighbourhood.
-Residents use it regularly for weekend brunch, spa days, and hosting out-of-town guests.
-It is one of the neighbourhood's most appreciated amenities and rarely appears in real estate listings.
+Many buyers are unaware that Old Mill Toronto, a full-service hotel, restaurant, and destination spa in a heritage building on the Humber River near Bloor Street, is a short drive, bike, or trail trip south of the neighbourhood.
+It is a popular spot for weekend brunch, spa days, and hosting out-of-town guests, and rarely appears in real estate listings.

 James Gardens Is World-Class